 You will additionally deliver an APA-formatted paper that documents much of what you've accomplished over the course of the semester.
 This paper must document the assessment creation process as well as initial psychometric evaluation.

-The paper must have an:
+The paper must have a:

+- Title page

+- Abstract

 - Introduction

-- Methods
+- · Methods

 - Results

 - Discussion

 - References